Skip to main content

 Choose an expiry window

 Select how many days a request should remain open before it expires.
-Available options are 3 days, 5 days, 7 days, or 14 days.
+Available options are 3 days, 5 days, 7 days, 14 days, 30 days, or 60 days.

-Enable request expiryOn / OffOff
+Enable request expiryOn / OffOn

-Expiry window3, 5, 7, or 14 days7 days
+Expiry window3, 5, 7, 14, 30, or 60 days30 days

 How expiry works